Geo-Python-2023/Exercise-1/README.md

 In the “Taste of Python” lesson this week we have learned a few basic things in Python.
 Now you get your chance to demonstrate your skills.

 This exercise is inspired by an analysis that determined [Finland is the world's happiest country](https://www.weforum.org/agenda/2019/03/finland-is-the-world-s-happiest-country-again/).
 As the instructors of the Geo-Python course, we think we've found a better way to assess the individual happiness of people in Finland (particularly those taking this course!), and we're going to test our idea with you.
-In *five easy steps (problems)* we'll be able to reveal your happiness based on two of life's most important happiness factors: Ice cream and sleep!
+In *five easy steps (or problems)* we'll be able to reveal your happiness based on two of life's most important happiness factors: Ice cream and sleep!

 ## Problem 0 - Creating your own Jupyter notebook